Jeremy O. Harris

+Jeremy O. Harris (born June 2, 1989) is an American playwright, actor and screenwriter.
+Harris gained prominence for his 2018 Slave Play, which received a nomination for the Tony Award for Best Play.
+Harris is also known for his work in film and television.
+He produced and co-wrote the A24 film Zola (2021), for which he received a nomination for the Independent Spirit Award for Best Screenplay.
+He acted in the HBO Max series Gossip Girl (2021), the Netflix series Emily in Paris (2022), and in the film The Sweet East (2023).

-Early life
+Early life and education

 Harris grew up in a military family, moving often before settling in Martinsville, Virginia.
-He has since lived in Chicago, Los Angeles, and New York.
+He has since lived in Chicago, Los Angeles, and New York City.
 He attended the Carlisle School in Martinsville, Virginia.
-Harris studied toward a Bachelor of Fine Arts in acting from The Theatre School at DePaul University in 2009 but was cut from the program after a year.
-In 2019, he graduated with a Master of Fine Arts in playwriting from the Yale School of Drama.
+Harris studied toward a Bachelor of Fine Arts degree in acting from The Theatre School at DePaul University in 2009, but was cut from the program after a year.
+In 2019, he graduated with a Master of Fine Arts degree in playwriting from the Yale School of Drama.